foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 ### New features introduced by FOH

--   Production: Webpack bundle optimizations
+-   Production: Webpack bundle optimizations and GSAP.
--   Development: Webpack dev server with BrowserSync
+-   Development: Webpack dev server with BrowserSync.

 ### Underscores features removed by FOH